alamgir297/Coding-Journey/README.md

 - **`Learning/C#/`** – C# and Unity-related learning projects.
 - **`Learning/OOP-Concepts/`** – Object-Oriented Programming exercises.

-🛠️ Projects
+# 🛠️ Projects

 This section includes various projects I’ve worked on, ranging from database-driven applications to software development and web-based tools.

-📌 DBMS & DDBMS Projects:
+## 📌 DBMS & DDBMS Projects:
-DBMS-Food_Hub/ 🍔 – A database management system for a food ordering platform.
+- **DBMS-Food_Hub 🍔** – A database management system for a food ordering platform.
-DDBMS-SmartLib/ 📚 – A distributed database system for managing a digital library.
+- **DDBMS-SmartLib 📚** – A distributed database system for managing a digital library.

-🖥️ Software Development Projects (SDP):
+## 🖥️ Software Development Projects (SDP):
-SDP 1 - Trivia Game (C) 🎲 – A trivia-based game written in C.
+- **SDP 1 - Trivia Game (C) 🎲** – A trivia-based game written in C.
-SDP 2 - Mess Manager (Java) 🍽️ – A Java-based application to manage a student mess system.
+- **SDP 2 - Mess Manager (Java) 🍽️** – A Java-based application to manage a student mess system.
-SDP 3 - Typhoon ⌨️ – A web-based typing speed test to measure and improve typing accuracy.
+- **SDP 3 - Typhoon ⌨️** – A web-based typing speed test to measure and improve typing accuracy.

-⚠ Note: My game development projects (Unity-based) are in separate repositories.
+⚠ **Note**: My game development projects (Unity-based) are in separate repositories.
 If you're interested in them, check out those repos on my profile! 🎮
----

 ## ⚠️ Notes
 🔹 Most of the **problem-solving codes follow competitive programming conventions**, meaning **short variable names and minimal comments** (speed > readability).